surjithctly/Awesome-Black-Friday-Cyber-Monday/README.md

 Curated list of deals on Black Friday 2022.
 Feel free to add your app's deal below with a Pull Request.
 First come, first merged.

-Follow the discount emoji as below:
+Follow the discount emoji as below

 | Emoji | Discount Percentage |
 | :---: | ------: |